 Chives and multiplier onions

 Chives and multiplier onions are prolific in zone 3s cooler temperatures.
 They continue to grow until July’s heat bring on their flowers, offering lots of green stalks for salads, soups, and stir fries.
+One of the best gardening tips is to figure out what will grow and thrive, and plant lots of it.

 Rhubarb is hardy in zone 3 and will produce from early spring until the hottest July weather before dying back for the season.
 Feed them with well composted manure in the early part of the growing season and keep them mulched and well watered for the best tasting stalks.